formsandflows/PACo/Releases/PACoCo_Release notes_v1.2a.md

 | 22 | Update | Delete is a command bar item when 1 item is selected |
 | 23 | Update | Only home screen contains help and settings menu icons |

+PACoCo v1.2a contains the following bugs:
+- First screen: No divider is shown between items.
+- Second sreen: The divider has an incorrect width.

+**Working on it!**

 ### Type description

 | Type | Description |